sap-tutorials/Tutorials/tutorials/hana-web-development-workbench/hana-web-development-workbench.md

 ![](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hana-web-development-workbench/4.png)

 ### ![](http://go.sap.com/dam/application/shared/icons/icon_gold_circle_03.svg) Create .xsapp File
-In SAP HANA, an empty .xsappfile indicates that a package is containing a HANA XS application.
+In SAP HANA, an empty .xsapp file indicates that a package is containing a HANA XS application.
 As we want to create such an application the next step is to create such a file.

-Open the context menu of the just created helloworld package by right-clicking on the name and choose Create File.
+Open the context menu of the just created ```helloworld``` package by right-clicking on the name and choose Create File.
 Enter .xsapp as file name and save with Enter:

 ![](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hana-web-development-workbench/5.png)